Queen Elizabeth II Cup (Japan): History

 The race was first run in 1976 over a distance of 2,400 metres (1 mile 4 furlongs).
-It was originally for three-year-old fillies only and was the third leg of the Japanese Fillies' Triple Crown.
+It was originally for three-year-old fillies only and was the third leg of the Japanese Triple Tiara.
 In 1996, it was opened to older female horses and was reduced to its present distance.
-In the same year the Shuka Sho was established and became the third leg of the Fillies' Triple Crown.
+In the same year the Shūka Shō was established and became the third leg of the Triple Tiara.
+As a result, Mejiro Ramonu is the only racehorse to win the Triple Tiara with the Queen Elizabeth II Cup as the third leg.

-Since 1999 it turned into International Grade 1 race, with Snow Fairy from England, in 2010, being the first winner from outside Japan.
-The following year she made Japanese flat racing history of being the first ever non-Japanese trained horse to win the same Grade 1 flat race back-to-back (second ever including Steeplechase, with Karasi winning Nakayama Grand Jump between 2005 and 2007).
+Since 1999, the Queen Elizabeth II Cup has been opened for international racehorses, and then it was designated as an International Grade 1 race in 2007, with Irish-bred Snow Fairy being the first winner from outside Japan in 2010.
+The following year, she made Japanese flat racing history of being the first ever non-Japanese trained horse to win the same Grade 1 flat race back-to-back (second ever including Steeplechase, with Karasi winning Nakayama Grand Jump between 2005 and 2007).

 It is the only Grade 1 race that is restricted to fillies and mares aged three or above.
 The other Grade 1 races for older female horses in Japan, the Victoria Mile, excludes three-year-olds.

+Trial races

+Trial races provide automatic berths to the winning horses.